Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Exponential growth

-In fact, in our case the last possibility cannot occur.
+Since the groups we consider are torsion free, the maximal loxodromic subgroups are infinite cyclic and there can be no ``Flexible QH with finite fiber" vertex stabilisers.
 In general, these groups map with finite kernel onto an orbifold group, and the incident edge groups are virtually cyclic (and their images are in boundary subgroups).
 Since we are considering groups which are torsion free, the structure is actually much simpler here.
-Such a subgroup is infinitely ended, and therefore cannot occur as a vertex group with the required (virtually) cyclic incident edge groups by Lemma~\ref{lem:stabs_are_free_by_cyclic}.
+First, the kernel must be trivial, so the group itself is an obifold group.
+By \cite[Lemma 2.4]{Dahmani2016} this is (virtually) free and hence infinitely ended, and therefore cannot occur as a vertex group with the required (virtually) cyclic incident edge groups by Lemma~\ref{lem:stabs_are_free_by_cyclic}.

 The tree is bipartite: one class of vertices is those stabilised by a maximal elementary group, and the other is the rigid vertices.
 Edge groups are maximal elementary subgroups of the rigid vertex group they embed in.